 As soon as party season hits single-use plastic seems to increase tenfold.
 Not only is plastic bad news because of the toxic chemicals it contains but it also takes hundreds of years to breakdown.
 And although many of these items can be recycled this should be a last resort due to the embodied energy that goes into recycling and the fact that most plastics are shipped offshore for processing, often under terrible conditions for workers and their families.

 If you’re hosting a party and don’t have enough plates or crockery, why not ask to borrow a friend’s?
 Or if that’s a bit tricky then make a trip down to your local op shop and pick up some bargain crockery and glassware that you can return after.
 And for most adults there is absolutely no need to drink from a straw; however, if you’re hell bent on using one then purchase a reusable metal or glass one or borrow the internal straw from your water bottle if there is one.
-Finally, instead of covering all your leftovers in glad wrap or foil, store them in containers or wrap them in food-friendly beeswax wraps, like these (pictured below).
+Finally, instead of covering all your leftovers in glad wrap or foil, store them in containers or wrap them in food-friendly beeswax wraps, like these (pictured below right).

 3. Make veggies the hero

 It’s true we Aussies sure do love out meat, chomping through almost 100kg per person per year (the world average is 30kg).
 This isn’t doing our waistline, animal welfare, our health or the health of the planet any favours.
 Veggies bring a fresh burst of flavour to any meal, and can most certainly hold their own at Christmas time.
 Red-meat has been linked to heart disease amongst other diet-related illnesses and raising animals for food generates more greenhouse gas emissions than all the cars, trucks, trains, ships and planes in the world combined!